If you’ve lost your job during the coronavirus pandemic, you’re not alone.

-The program typically pays half of what individuals were normally making at their jobs, for an average of 26 weeks, though the system differs across states.
-Weekly payouts as of April 2020 averaged to about $473 nationwide (which includes the District of Columbia) and ranged from as low as $235 in Mississippi to $823 in Massachusetts.
-Individuals with dependents are also often eligible for a higher amount.
+The program typically pays half of what individuals were normally making at their jobs, though the system varies.
+Weekly payouts in the first quarter of 2020 averaged to about $383 nationwide (which includes the District of Columbia) and ranged from as low as $213.01 in Mississippi to $551.60 in Massachusetts.
+Individuals with dependents are often eligible for a higher amount.

 To currently be eligible for unemployment benefits, you can’t have been fired from your job for gross misconduct or quit without a “good cause.”
 Now, however, gig economy workers — such as Uber drivers or Instacart delivery persons — are eligible to file for unemployment benefits, and individuals can apply for UI if they voluntarily quit their job due to fear of being exposed to the coronavirus.
 Some states have also already eliminated work-search requirements.

 “Apply, and try as hard as you can,” Evermore says.
-“If you apply and get denied, give it another shot.
-Eligibility is expanding by the week.
-Keep an eye on the newspaper.
-Whenever this new legislation is signed into law, a lot more people will be eligible.”
+“If you apply and get denied, give it another shot.”

 2. If you have emergency savings, now’s the time to use it